A note on the possibility of incomplete theory: Counter proof with a specific model

 \subsubsection{Measurement functions}

 With the use of the previous definitions we are now able to define the measurement functions A and B.

 Because the $\iota_k(x)$, $k=1,2,3$ only have one of them unequal to zero, i.e. the $I_k$ of (\ref{15}) are disjoint, and the $s$ of equation (\ref{16}) are in $\{-1,1\}$, we have that both $A(a,\lambda_{I},\vec{\chi}) \in \{-1,1\}$ and $B(b,\lambda_{II},\vec{\chi}) \in \{-1,1\}$.
 Hence the measurement functions in (\ref{17}) are valid in a Bell correlation $E(a,b)$ such as given in (\ref{1}).
-No deeper physics assumption hides behind this because one simply may select functions that project in $\{-1,1\}$.
-Bell's formula is general.
+No deeper physics assumption hides behind this.
+One simply may select functions that project in $\{-1,1\}$.
+Bell's formula is general and choice is part of normal concrete mathematics under ZFC.
 The A and B are called measurement functions but that is totally unimportant to the mathematics to be developed here.

 Clearly, we can conclude that our definitions comply to the basic physical requirements of a local model.
 Hence, the model is allowed in Bell's formula.
 Note that the measurement representing functions, projecting in $\{-1,1\}$, also follow the basic physical requirements.
 The derivation of $S(a,b,c,d)\leq 2$ in (\ref{4a}) is therefore possible in this case.
 We will show that this is just one branch of the argument.